 I thought that relationships would save me…

 What I failed to realise was that it gets easier to deal with things, not that life would get easier.
 Blinkered and unaware of the tougher times to come I lived in a weird smog.
 My desire to learn, heal and grow and my knowledge of how to look at things didn’t desert me, but somehow I stranded myself on a loveless Island with strange bedfellows. (not all at the same time…)

 One day in what I thought was the sanctity of a boring marriage, the one where I thought was safe, I was delivered a hellish wake-up call.

-I relocated my life but not my self-hatred until I made myself look in the mirror.
+I relocated my life but not my self-hatred.

 - One, don’t look for the key, the key will find you.